Sylvia Lark: Career

 Starting in 1972, Lark taught art at California State University, Sacramento where she remained until 1976.
 In 1977, she received a Fulbright-Hays Program grant and traveled and study in Korea and Japan.

 Lark taught at the University of California, Berkeley from 1977 until 1990.
 Students of Lark's included Shirin Neshat.
 She was awarded the Distinguished Teaching Award for teaching studio art by the College Art Association posthumously in 1991.

 Her early work used symbols and patterns, and there was a shift in her later career with more abstraction and overlapping colors with delicate textured surfaces.
 She painted in oils and encaustics and printed monotypes.
 Her 1983 painting series Jokhang, featured many textures and layers of colors painted over or under black leaves.
 This series was a response to her visit to Jokhang Temple in Lhasa and her study of Tibetan spirituality.
 Lark was curator of the exhibition, Prints: New Points of View (1978) at the Open Ring Galleries in Sacramento.

 In 1992, she was the second inductee into Nardin Academy's Alumnae Hall of Fame.
 Lark had served on the National Board of the Women's Caucus for Art from 1978 to 1984; and was the Regional Coordinator for the Coalition of Women's Art Organization from 1978 to 1990.

 Death and legacy

-Lark died on cancer at the age of 43 in Berkeley on December 27, 1990.
+Lark died of cancer at the age of 43 in Berkeley on December 27, 1990.

 Her works are in the museum collections at the Fine Arts Museums of San Francisco, Metropolitan Museum of Art, Crocker Art Museum, Sheldon Museum of Art, Oakland Museum of California, and the Museum of Contemporary Art, Chicago.